vmware-archive/AndroidIntelliJStarter/README.md

 -  Install android to ~/android-sdk-mac_x86/ and install a bunch of SDKs with Google APIs.
 -  Clone and reconfigure this project as YourProject by running:

-        git clone git://github.com/pivotal/AndroidIntelliJStarter YourProject # or your fork cd YourProject
+        git clone git://github.com/pivotal/AndroidIntelliJStarter XXX-YourProject-XXX # or your fork cd YourProject
         ./script/project_setup YourProject #or ruby script/project_setup

 - Set up robolectric either by keeping the read-only submodule for HEAD or forking.
 See "3.
 Robolectric" below
 - **Open IntelliJ 10.5 or higher**
 - Import IntelliJ Settings: File => Import Settings => YourProject/support/IntellijSettings.jar.
 Restart IntelliJ.

-- Import Settings should have fixed the globals Project SDKs.
+"Import Settings" should have fixed the global Project SDKs and Module SDKs.
 Fix them if they are still broken.
-- Import Settings should have fixed the Module SDKs.
-Fix them if they are still broken.
+See "4.
+IntelliJ: Some Manual Configuration" below.

-- Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.
+Run Unit Tests, Robolectric Unit Tests, and launch StarterApp and make sure they work.

-- At least glace at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.
+At least glace at the stuff below about robojuice, C2DM, gp and gpp, forking robolectric, etc.

 Stuck?
 Keep reading!